volkyeth/Memetics-Research/source/content/memes - the building blocks of behaviour.md

 One function of non-coding memes act as [[memetic regulators and meme expression]].
 When is a behaviour applied?
 You have many memes, many behaviours.
 There must be an if-this-then-that kind of structure that also is of a memetic nature that can regulate the expression of memes.

 Questions:
-- What are some example non-coding memes? #question
-- How do memes spread? #question
+- What are some example non-coding memes?
+How do memes spread? #question